solana-developers/program-examples/README.md

 ## Navigating this Repo

-:blue_book: This collection is organized into the following sections:
-- `program-basics` - The basics of writing Solana programs in Rust.
-- `accounts`- Examples of creating & modifying accounts from on-chain.
-- `tokens` - Examples of working with SPL Tokens from on-chain.
-- `nfts` - Examples for various NFT use cases (including MetaPlex).
-- `pdas` - Everything you need to know about working with Program Derived Addresses & program-owned accounts.
-- `advanced-pdas` - Common Web2 design patterns implemented with PDAs on Solana.

 :file_folder: Each example contains two folders:
 - `native` - Written using Solana's native Rust crates and vanilla Rust.
 - `anchor` - Written using Anchor's `anchor_lang` Rust crate and the associated Anchor framework to build & deploy.